 Step 3: Build in contingency

-No matter how accurate your estimates are, it’s always worth adding in some contingency.
+No matter how accurate your estimates are, it’s always worth adding in a contingency plan.

 For example, one of your team members may get sick, making them unable to complete a task on time.
 Building in some contingency will improve the accuracy of your cost structure when changes occur.